 Faculty teaching in this program are active in clinical practice

-NUR 801: Advanced Practice Nursing: Cardiovascular Specialty I (Fall only)
+NUR 801: Advanced Practice Nursing: Cardiovascular Specialty I (Spring only)

-NUR 802: Advanced Practice Nursing: Cardiovascular Specialty II (Spring only)
+NUR 803: Advanced Practice Nursing: Cardiovascular Specialty II (Summer only)

 NUR 805: Advanced Practice Nursing in Adult-Gerontology Cardiovascular Synthesis